hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## PRIVATE_KEY

-The private Ethereum key that will be used by the developer for testing contests.
+The private Ethereum key that will be used for contests.
+Must be funded on the chains that will be used for testing (base Sepolia for dev, base Mainnet for prod).
 Must include the 0x prefix.

 ## PROCFILE